BOWLBY’S MATERNAL DEPRIVATION HYPOTHESIS

 DESIGN:

-Bowlby's study utilised a correlational design, examining whether the length of separation was positively correlated with the severity of juvenile delinquency.
+Bowlby's study used a correlational design to examine whether the length of separation was positively correlated with the severity of juvenile delinquency.

 PARTICIPANTS: